Sideward contact tracing and the control of epidemics in large gatherings: Results

-Interestingly, when all CT mechanisms are at work, the combination of backward and sideward tracing gives rise to a non-monotonic behavior as a function of the simplex size.
+Interestingly, when all CT mechanisms are at work, the combination of backward and sideward tracing gives rise to a non-monotonic behaviour as a function of the simplex size.
 In particular, the threshold features a maximum, where CT is maximally effective.
 In networks with a single simplex size or with a sharp exponential distribution, the size corresponding to this maximum is of the order of $100$ nodes, while for broader distributions, with very large clusters dominating the transmission even at small $\langle s \rangle$, the tracing is maximally effective when $\langle s \rangle \approx 10$.
-The position of this maximum strongly depends also on the fraction of asymptomatic nodes (see SI).
-In particular, a large fraction of asymptomatic nodes is more effectively traced by sideward tracing while for few asymptomatics backward tracing is more effective.
+The position of this maximum strongly depends also on the fraction of asymptomatic nodes (see SM).
+In particular, a large fraction of asymptomatic nodes is most effectively traced by sideward tracing while for few asymptomatics backward tracing is most effective.